AtlasOfLivingAustralia/galah-R/README.md

 images or sounds, and to restrict their queries to particular taxa or locations.
 Users can specify which columns are returned by a query, or restrict their results to occurrences that meet particular data-quality criteria.
-All functions return a `data.frame` as their standard format, except `ala_taxonomy` which returns tree consisting of `Node` objects using the `data.tree` package.
+All functions return a `data.frame` as their standard format, except `atlas_taxonomy` which returns tree consisting of `Node` objects using the `data.tree` package.

 The ALA is an aggregator of biodiversity data, focussed primarily on observations of individual life forms.
 Like the Global Biodiversity